THE ARTIST: Leon Alaric Shafer was a painter, etcher, and illustrator,

 work includes cover designs for the American Legion monthly and the Literary Digest as well as posters of the Great War.
 Ref: Peter Falk, "Who Was Who in American Art"

-States government issued liberty bonds to raise money for its involvement in World War I. An aggressive campaign was created to
+United States government issued liberty bonds to raise money for its involvement in World War I. An aggressive campaign was

-popularize the bonds, grounded largely as patriotic appeals.
-The Treasury Department worked closely with the Committee on
+created to popularize the bonds, grounded largely as patriotic appeals.
+The Treasury Department worked closely with the

-Public Information in developing Liberty Bond campaigns.
-The resulting propaganda messages often borrowed heavily from
+Committee on Public Information in developing Liberty Bond campaigns.
+The resulting propaganda messages often borrowed

 The government used famous artists to make posters, and used movie stars to host bond